IsmailSalehCode/desktop-break-reminder/README.md

 **What am I working on?** Implementations of requirements 1. and 5. can conflict with each other.

-After I resolve this issue this repo will be set to private and an installer will be provided in a public repo.
+After I resolve this issue, an installer will be provided in a public repo.
 The `README.MD` of the public repo will have a manual with screenshots of the app.